 Featured women on the Celebrate Women #WomenWill forum on my next post.

-Meanwhile, allow me to show-off some pics I have inside the Google Philippines headquarters.
+Meanwhile, allow me to show off some pics I have inside the Google Philippines headquarters.
 I feel like a kid in a toy store.
-It was like being in a happy place that I’ve been before but it was actually my first time there.
+It was like being in a happy place that I’ve been to before but it was actually my first time there.
 It was like my first time in Disneyland.
 Seriously!

-Nobody gets in without invitation and you can’t go around without these QR coded visitors badge with your name on it!
+Nobody gets in without an invitation and you can’t go around without these QR-coded visitors badge with your name on it!

 Support for WomenWill online